 So, the revelation of the fact of creation is one thing, and the manner of creation is another, and the two ought not be confused.
 God reveals the fact of creation by expressing it in terms of human conscious experience.
 Light and dark, heaven and earth. evening and morning, day -- all of them earth bound, not characteristic of the universe.
 There is no evening and morning as we experience it here on earth anywhere else but here on earth.
 There is no 24 hour day as we experience it here on earth anywhere else but here on earth.
 Even in our human speaking these words have "literal" and "figurative" meanings, as in "the evening of life", "shed some light on the subject", and so on.
 For that matter, time itself does not flow at the same rate throughout the universe.

 Had God revealed the nature of the universe in scientific terms Genesis would have been rejected from the start.
 How is a man standing on earth looking up at the heavens to be told that in fact he is not looking up at all, that there is no "up", that "up" is a sense brought about from the fact of his standing in a particular place, and that "beneath" him there is also an "up" he would experience were he standing there?
-And how is a man standing on earth looking "up" at the heavens to be told that in fact where he stands is itself part of the heavens, that there are no "heavens" distinct from earth except in his experience of standing in a particular place, and that "above" him there is not a dome holding back water, that the blue he sees above is in fact not there but a sense brought about under the conditions of standing where he does to look at it?
+And how is a man standing on earth looking "up" at the heavens to be told that in fact where he stands is itself part of the heavens, that there are no "heavens" distinct from earth except in his experience of standing in a particular place, and that "above" him there is not a dome holding back water, that the blue he sees above is in fact not there but a visual effect brought about under the conditions of standing where he does to look at it?
 And how is a man standing on earth looking "up" at the "heavens" to be told that not only is he looking out, not up, but he is also looking back, that the light he sees from the stars in the heavens is not what is happening there now, but light from events ages ago that is just now making its way to be visible to someone standing where he does?

 All of what we now know would have contradicted his experience entirely and therefore been rejected as fantastic, literally -- a fantasy with no relation to reality, ie, his experience.
 Which in turn would leave the message God seeks to communicate to Man -- that all of what Man sees, including Man himself, is the creation of the God who seeks him and is subject to the will of God, not Man -- inaccessible.
 The fact of creation is revealed to Man via a manner of creation that makes sense within his experience at the time of its revelation.
 Revelation done any other way would reveal nothing!